chungkw/sequelize_tutorial/tutorial/05_One-to-Many.md

 #### Multiple Includes

-Now when you want to get a review, you would need to join data from two other models, the `Users` and `Games` models.
+When you want to get a review, you would need to join data from two other models, the `Users` and `Games` models.
 To do so, you use an array.

 In [`reviews.js`](../server/src/controllers/reviews.js):